Smaller group sizes

 Here at Monkey Mountaineering we take responsibility for our porters’ welfare and the weight they carry on the trek so your bag must not exceed 15kg.This should be more than enough to fit all your clothes and equipment in for the trip.
 The lighter the load the better as porters often have to carry other things for camp set up.
 Park regulations state that porters can only carry 20kg.
 It’s also important you consider a light duffle bag rather than a large rucksack as porters carry most of the load on their heads.
 Having a rucksack that is shaped different and not so soft can make things difficult for them.

-Here at Monkey Mountaineering we take responsibility for our porters’ welfare and the weight they carry on the trek. with this in mind we ask that you keep your porter load weight down to a maximum of 15kg (if it is over this weight you will likely have to pay an excess baggage charge when flying from Kathmandu to Lukla and again on the way back).
+At Monkey Mountaineering we take responsibility for our porters’ welfare and the weight they carry on the trek.
+With this in mind we ask that you keep your porter load weight down to a maximum of 10kg (this is the maximum weight that your checked baggage can be on the flight from Kathmandu to Luka, if it is over this weight you will likely have to pay an excess baggage charge – you can also carry on an additional 5kg of hand luggage).

 This should be more than enough to fit all your clothes and equipment in for the Everest Base Camp trek.
 The lighter the load the better as porters also have to carry their own kit and equipment.
 It’s also important you consider a light duffle bag rather than a large rucksack as porters carry most of the load using a strap across their heads.
 Having a rucksack that is shaped different and not so soft can make things difficult for them.